FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image3.png" style="width:25%" />

-Once you login, the application will execute two Fabric REST API calls to retrieve and display information about the workspace and capacities to which the caller (i.e. your user account) has access.
-The application then displays all the workspaces and capacities in the console window as shown in the following screenshot.
-The one thing I want to call out is that it lists the capacities that your user account has permissions to access.
+Once you login, the application will execute two Fabric REST API calls to retrieve information about the workspaces and capacities in the current Entra Id tenant to which you have access.
+The application then displays these workspaces and capacities in the console window as shown in the following screenshot.
+You should note that the list of capacities shows you what capacities that your user account has permissions to access in your development environment.

 <img src="./images/GettingStarted/media/image4.png" style="width:70%" />